 The Palisade International Honeybee Festival is a non-profit organization.
 The festival was

-created by a group of business owners in Palisade, Colorado wanting to gather the community in celebration of it's agricultural roots and to bring attention to the threatened honey bee population.
+created by a group of business owners in Palisade, Colorado wanting to gather the community in celebration of it's agricultural roots and to bring attention to the threatened honeybee population.
 The event is the brain child of former resident and beekeeper, Tina Darrah, and Marla Wood, original owner of The Blue Pig Gallery.

 Our Mission Statement

-The Palisade International Honeybee Festival (PIHF) is a community driven festival created in to educate the public about the world-wide crisis on colony collapse and to support of a healthy honey bee
+The Palisade International Honeybee Festival (PIHF) is a community driven festival created in to educate the public about the world-wide crisis on colony collapse and to support of a healthy honeybee

 population worldwide and its impact on agriculture in the Grand Valley, Colorado and the world.